wilko339/MetaStruct/README.md

 # About the Project

-This project started out as an exercise in learning what implicit geometry is and how you can use it to make 3D objects.
+This project started out as an exercise in learning what implicit geometry is and how it can be used to make 3D objects.
 Development began in March 2020 and is ongoing.

 Credit goes to Added Scientific Ltd (addedscientific.com) for providing resources for the kick-off and early development of the project and for allowing the public release of this code for ongoing development.